will-boyle/target-feasibility-branch-and-prune/README.md

 Reference implementation and computational experiments accompanying:

-**William Boyle, "A Target-Feasibility Branch-and-Prune Algorithm for Nonconvex Constrained Optimization" (2026).**
+Preprint: William Boyle, A Target-Feasibility Branch-and-Prune Algorithm for Nonconvex Constrained Optimization (2026).
+DOI: 10.5281/zenodo.21886107

 This repository contains the numerical solver and the 30-problem computational demonstration suite reported in the paper.